 Source: e-Seller Hub

-Key Takeaways: Amazon has reported an inventory turnover of around 10.92, which is incredibly good considering the size and scale of Amazon’s operations and outgoing inventory.
+💡Key Takeaways: Amazon has reported an inventory turnover of around 8.39 for the fiscal year ending December 2022, which is incredibly good considering the size and scale of Amazon’s operations and outgoing inventory.

 By implementing these supply chain strategies and constantly enhancing your operational procedures, you can broaden your company’s network while also boosting client satisfaction and loyalty.